tiagomartinho/Reminders/README.md

 * open the Xcode Project "Reminders.xcodeproj"
 * select the "Reminders" iOS scheme
 * Run by pressing "Product" > "Test" or by pressing [Cmd + U]

+## Possible Improvements

+* Use a Mocking framework to remove Mocks and Spies in tests
+* Use a Dependency Injection framework to improve ControllerFactory
+* Test AppRouter routing by abstracting UIKit navigation
+* Render AppRouter routing explicit
+* Refactor RemindersEndToEndTest
+* Refactor RemindersPresenterTest
+* Refactor AddReminderPresenterTest